vekatze/neut/book/src/noetic-programming.md

 # Noetic Programming

 In this section, we'll see how to avoid undesirable copying/discarding.
+We'll do something like borrowing in other languages.

 ## The Type of a Noema